-Believe it or not, walking is actually good for the knees – even knees that are not in the best of shape.
+Believe it or not, walking is actually good for the knees, but it’s still critically important to keep your knees injury and pain-free if you want to reach your step goals.
 Your knee joint is composed of bone and cartilage which relies on joint fluid for nutrition.
 Guess what?
 Knee movement ensures that your knees get the joint fluid needed to stay healthy.
 That’s another reason to get off the couch and get moving.
-Preventing knee injuries and strengthening your knees is key to getting more steps!

 Here are 8 Tips to Help Keep Your Knees Pain-Free